-In Sections 7.1 and 7.2 we derive tight bounds on the norm of the error when using the regret and consistent reconstruction methods, respectively.
-Based on these bounds, in Section 7.3, we compare the performance of both approaches.
-Before proceeding to the detailed development, we note that if we know a priori that x lies in a subspace $\mathcal{A}$ such that $\mathcal{H} = \mathcal{A} \oplus \mathcal{S}^{\perp}$ , then the subspace technique will yield the minimal error approximation of x and therefore is optimal in the squared-norm sense.
-When $\mathcal{A} = \mathcal{S}$ this strategy reduces to the minimax regret method, while if $\mathcal{A} = \mathcal{W}$ , then we obtain the consistent reconstruction.
+In Sections VII-A and B, we derive tight bounds on the error norm when using the regret and consistent reconstruction methods.
+Based on these bounds, in Section VII-C, we compare the performance of both approaches.
+Before proceeding to the detailed development, we note that if we know a priori that x lies in a subspace \mathcal{A} such that $\mathcal{H} = \mathcal{A} \oplus \mathcal{S}^{\perp}$, then the subspace technique will yield the minimal error approximation of x and therefore is optimal in the squared-norm sense.
+When $\mathcal{A} = \mathcal{S}$ this strategy reduces to the minimax regret method, while if A = W, then we obtain the consistent reconstruction.
 Unfortunately, in many cases we do not have prior knowledge on the subspace in which x is contained.
-Therefore, we must resort to the minimax regret or the consistent reconstruction techniques.
-Our analysis below shows that if the spaces S and W are sufficiently far apart, or if x has enough energy in S, then the minimax regret method is preferable in a squared-norm error sense to the consistent reconstruction approach.
-These analytical results are also demonstrated through simulation in Section 8.
+Therefore, we must resort to the minimax regret or the consistent techniques.
+Our analysis shows that if the spaces S and W are sufficiently far apart, or if x has enough energy in S, then the minimax regret method is preferable in a squared-norm error sense to the consistent reconstruction approach.
+These analytical results are also demonstrated through simulation in Section VIII.

-7.1 Error Bounds Using the Minimax Regret Method
+A. Error Bounds Using the Minimax Regret Method